A lot of AI marketing lives in the gap between what the public hears when a company says “we trained our own model” and what the company actually did.

 Open source means getting what you need to understand, modify, and rebuild the thing from scratch.

-Applied to an LLM, that means weights plus training code, the data or a complete description of it, and the recipe, under a genuinely open license like Apache 2.0 or MIT, with no use restrictions.
+Applied to an LLM, that means weights plus training code, the data or a complete description of it, and the recipe, under an OSI-compliant license that permits unrestricted use, modification, and redistribution.

 That is what lets an outsider reproduce the model and audit what went into it.
 Models that actually aim for this are rarer.
-AllenAI’s OLMo and EleutherAI’s Pythia are the usual examples.
+AllenAI’s OLMo and EleutherAI’s Pythia are good examples.

 Basically, open weights is a finished cake you can eat and decorate, while open source is the cake plus the full recipe and every ingredient.